Each child in a list should have a unique key prop

 It's better to solve this problem in a way that is always guaranteed to be safe, without the risk of surprise bugs.

-The crypto.randomUUID() method is provided by major web browser to generate unique keys for items.
-This method will generate a randomly generated, 36 character long unique string.
+The crypto.randomUUID method is supported by major web browsers.
+It will generate a randomly generated, 36 character long unique string.
 This will guarantee that each item in the list gets a unique ID.

 // Do not do this!

-Remember that the products array that we are dealing with is just an array of product names, without any id associated to them.
-Let's take a look at how we can use crypto.randomUUID() properly to create a productsWithIds array from the initial products array.
+Let's take a look at how we can properly use the crypto.randomUUID method to create a productsWithIds array from the initial products array.

 Products.tsx